arcifius/facebook-bot/README.md

 - ### Interfaces
   **IFetcher**: Network resources.
 Define how network resources should be acquired.
   **IState**: State management.
 Define how the project should handle state.
   **IPublisher**: Post logics.
-It is possible to add support for another social networks.
+It is possible to add support for other social networks.
   **IAction**: Job actions.
 The scheduler will dispatch jobs and jobs will dispatch actions.

  - ### MongoDB